massachusettsCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 How Can I Find an Inmate for Free in Massachusetts?

-No fee is assessed by the Department of Corrections to find an inmate in a Massachusetts correctional facility using the Inmate Locator.
-Nor do sheriff offices charge a fee to any member of the public who wants to obtain an inmate’s information.
+The Department of Corrections charges inquirers no fee to find an inmate in a Massachusetts correctional facility using the Inmate Locator.
+Nor do sheriff offices charge a fee to any member of the public who wants to obtain an inmate's information.

 How to Find Old Inmate Records in Massachusetts